Durgasravanipenumaka/C-Programs/Bit Manupulation.md

                 printf("%d is not a Palindrome",num);
 }
 ```
-## Implement a C program to reverse the bits of a given number using bitwise operators.
+## 32.Implement a C program to reverse the bits of a given number using bitwise operators.
 ```c
 #include<stdio.h>
 int binarybits(int n){